Constipation is when:

 Some parents find star charts helpful.

-Make a chart for the days of the week and give your child a star for:
+Make a chart for each day of the week and give your child a star for:

 - sitting on the toilet